fbpx

 How To Smooth Brush Strokes In Photoshop

-To smooth brush strokes in Photoshop, select the Brush Tool, then increase the Smoothing percentage in the upper settings bar.
+To smooth brush strokes in Photoshop, select the Brush Tool, then increase the Smoothing percentage in the Options Bar.
 To create smooth brush strokes without too much lag, set the smoothing amount to 10% – 45% for optimal performance.
-Now your next brush stroke will appear smoother.
+Now, your next brush stroke will appear smoother.

 Let’s break that down a bit further.

-You’ll see the smoothing settings in the top bar once the brush tool is active.
+You’ll see the smoothing setting in the Options Bar once the Brush Tool is active.

-Click the dropdown arrow and you’ll see a slider where you can increase or decrease the smoothing.
+Click the dropdown arrow, and you’ll see a slider where you can increase or decrease the smoothing.
+Increase the smoothing to somewhere between 10% and 45%.

-If you set the smoothing at 0%, the line you draw will most likely be a bit bumpy due to hand-shake.
-This is something very common amongst beginner artists as better hand dexterity only comes with time and practice.
+Click and drag to draw a line on the canvas.
+If you set the smoothing at 0%, the line you draw will most likely be a bit bumpy due to hand-shaking.

 However, by increasing the percentage, you can create a much cleaner version of the line.
 Even 45% makes a massive difference.